Horseland (TV series): Shep

 Shep is a wise male rough collie, who acts as the leader of the animals at Horseland, and is the narrator of the series.
 He is a very loyal ranch dog and always helps the horses in times of trouble.
 Shep often serves as the voice of reason for Teeny and Angora, and, to illustrate a moral or lesson, frequently relates stories to them based on the episode's plot.
 He is friendly, perceptive, and protective of both the horses and the riders at Horseland.
 His owners are Will and Bailey.
 Shep has been with him since he was a pup.
 Shep would frequently break the fourth wall, addressing the audience about the episode's lesson.
 He is voiced by Jerry Longe.

 Teeny

 Teeny is a young chubby black-and-white female pot-bellied pig who wears a pink ribbon on her tail.
-She shows a innocent, naive personality, and often becomes anxious over relatively small situations.
+She shows an innocent, naive personality, and often becomes anxious over relatively small situations.
 She is well-intentioned, though simple-minded, and Shep usually acts as a friend and mentor to Teeny, in contrast to Angora, who frequently teases her.
 Although Teeny rarely understands situations, she is a compassionate young piglet who gets very worried about others when there is trouble.
 She is voiced by Michelle Zacharia.